anerv/dk_bicycle_network/docs/bicycle-classification.md

 Type: True/False.

 True means the segment has dedicated bicycle infrastructure on both sides (and thus should count double when measuring the length of the bicycle network).

+## OSM road network nodes

+### intersection_type

+Indicates the regulation level of the intersection.
+See `06_classify_intersections.sql` for the exact definitions.

+Type: Text.

+Values: 'regulated', 'marked', 'unmarked'.

+### node_degree

+The node degree for each node, based on an undirected network.

+### lts

+Values 1,2,3,4,999,0.
+Specifies the highest level of traffic stress of edges connected to that node.

+Type: Integer.